carvingCode/strum/README.md

 # strum

 Plucky little pattern sequencer for monome norns.
+Updated for norns v2.x.

 "Full moon shines so bright, Stars in its vicinity, All but disappear"